Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Discussion

-A persistent challenge in HCI is how to translate high-level design guidelines into specific, testable hypotheses.
-Guidelines for human-AI interaction, for example, often recommend that systems should be explainable or that they should support efficient user control~\cite{amershi2019guidelines,liao2020questioning}.
-While valuable, it is often unclear how these principles should be implemented and what their behavioral impact is within a rich, interactive setting.
+A persistent challenge in HCI is how to translate high-level design guidelines into \re{empirically} testable hypotheses. \re{While} guidelines for human-AI interaction often recommend that systems should be explainable or that they should support efficient user control~\cite{amershi2019guidelines,liao2020questioning}, \re{verifying the impact on behaviors and perceptions of these principles requires controlled comparative analysis.} Nevertheless, it is often unclear how these principles should be implemented and what their impact is within a rich, interactive setting. \re{Our platform provides the technical scaffolding to convert these theoretical guidelines into configurable and empirically testable experimental conditions.
+For experimenting with "explainability," for instance,} our platform allows researchers to compare an agent that provides no explanation, one that provides explanations upon request, and one that proactively offers a brief rationale for each action.

-Our platform makes such guidelines empirically testable.
-Consider the guideline to "make clear why the system did what it did"~\cite{amershi2019guidelines}.
-Our platform allows researchers to move beyond a simple "explainability on/off" toggle and translate this as a set of experimental conditions.
-For example, one could compare an agent that provides no explanations, one that proactively offers a brief rationale for every trade offer, and one that provides explanations only upon request.
-Our platform logs the downstream effects on collaborative dynamics to examine how different conditions vary.

-In addition, classic CSCW research has well-developed accounts of media effects~\cite{straus1997technology}, common ground~\cite{clark1991grounding}, awareness~\cite{gutwin2002descriptive}, and interdependence in distributed work~\cite{olson2000distance}, where the majority of prior tests only involve humans.
-Our platform can faithfully re-implement classic experimental paradigms while integrating LLM agents analogous to remote human participants.
-In particular, our method opens a shared research agenda, which allows HCI researchers to systematically investigate which collaboration principles remain valid when partners are LLM agents, which ones need revision, and what new patterns emerge.
-For example: when do richer channels (text + structured signals) actually improve grounding~\cite{clark1991grounding} versus adding noise as media become more complex~\cite{straus1997technology,bos2002effects}; when does higher agent initiative speed progress~\cite{allen1999mixed}, and when does it crowd out human agency~\cite{tapal2017sense,parasuraman1997humans}?

-Answering these questions requires controlled comparative analysis, reusable tasks, and detailed logs that connect interaction design to the collaborative behavior and outcomes between humans and LLM agents~\cite{almaatouq2021empirica,chen2016otree}.
-We view our method as a complement to existing study designs rather than replacements.
-For instance, researchers can use Wizard-of-Oz to probe early ideas and vocabulary~\cite{kelley2018wizard,dahlback1993wizard, porcheron2021pulling}, use field work to study practice and organizational constraints~\cite{rogers2011interaction,crabtree2013many}, and use the present platform when the goal is to make a claim about how a particular change in communication, awareness, initiative, or framing affects human collaboration with LLM agents.
+We view our method as a complement to existing study designs rather than a replacement.
+For instance, researchers can use Wizard-of-Oz to probe early ideas and vocabulary~\cite{kelley2018wizard,dahlback1993wizard, porcheron2021pulling}, or use field work to study practice and organizational constraints~\cite{rogers2011interaction,crabtree2013many}.
+Our platform opens a shared research agenda, which allows HCI researchers to systematically investigate which collaboration principles \re{in human-human collaboration} remain valid with LLM agent partners, which ones need revision, and what new patterns emerge.